bnoordhuis/node-iconv/README.md

 	node-waf

-In the real world, however, node-waf appears to be broken more often than not and you will need to compile the source by hand.
+In the real world, however, node-waf appears to be broken more often than not and you will have to compile the source by hand.
 Fear not, it's easier than it sounds:

 	export NODE_PATH=/path/to/nodejs
 	g++ -I$NODE_PATH/include/node -O2 -fPIC -shared -Wall -ansi -o iconv.node iconv.cc

 There.
 That wasn't so bad, was it?

-## Known bugs / limitations

-* Sparse documentation.
-Patches welcome.
-* If the recoded data is > 4K, it will likely throw E2BIG.
+## Notes

-* 'Rolling' encoding not yet supported.
-If the input ends in a partial character sequence, it'll throw EINVAL.
+EINVAL is raised when the input ends in a partial character sequence.
+This is a feature, not a bug.

-These are all on my TODO list.
-Pester me about them if I don't fix 'em quick enough.